-The following is a summary of significant related party transactions or transactions entered into during the year between the Sub-Fund and the Trustee, the Manager and their Connected Persons.
-Connected Persons are those as defined in the SFC Code.
+The following is a summary of significant related party transactions or transactions entered into during the year between the sub-fund and the Trustee, the Manager and their Connected Persons.
+Connected Persons are those as defined in the Code on Unit Trusts and Mutual Funds issued by the SFC.

-All transactions during the year between the Sub-Fund and the Manager and its Connected Persons were entered into in the ordinary course of business and under normal commercial terms.
-To the best of the knowledge of the Trustee and the Manager, the Sub-Fund did not have any other transactions with Connected Persons except for those disclosed below.
+All transactions during the year between the sub-fund and the Manager and its Connected Persons were entered into in the ordinary course of business and under normal commercial terms.
+To the best of the knowledge of the Trustee and the Manager, the sub-fund did not have any other transactions with Connected Persons except for those disclosed below.
 The relevant receivables and payables are unsecured, interest-free and repayable on demand.